karim88/walkthrough.vue/README.md

 const steps = reactive<Step[]>([
   {
     element: '#step1',
+    title: 'Welcome',
-    content: 'Welcome to the first step of our guided tour.', },
+    content: 'This is the first step of our guided tour.', },
   // Add more steps here
 ]);